 5. Preview every A/B test before sending

-People check and read emails on a range of devices, from their tablet to their desktop.
+People check and read emails on a range of devices, from their tablets to their desktops.
 They also use a variety of browsers and email clients, from Chrome to Microsoft Outlook.
 That’s why it’s vital to preview your email across these devices, browsers, and email clients before sending it to the masses.

 Since you only get one chance to send your emails, it’s essential to test them beforehand.

-Start your first email A/B test for free with MyEmailFX
+Start your first email A/B test for free with EmailMarketingFX

 For professional help with your email marketing strategy, as well as A/B testing, contact us online or call us at 888-601-5359 to learn how our email marketing services can make email a revenue-driving channel for your business!